michaelivanov1/pokedex/README.md

-An ongoing 2 person project to that aims to create a functional Pokedex using the PokeAPI.
+An ongoing 2 person project that aims to create a functional Pokedex using the PokeAPI.

 uses only vanilla HTML, CSS, & JS.